bulgantamiri/fibostackclient/doc/source/cli/authentication.rst

 The user provides some number of authentication credential options.
 If an authentication type is not provided (``--os-auth-type``), the authentication options are examined to determine if one of the default types can be used.
-If no match is found an error is reported and OSC exits.
+If no match is found an error is reported and fsc exits.

 Note that the authentication call to the Identity service has not yet occurred.
 It is deferred until the last possible moment in order to